curl/curl/docs/HTTP3.md

 # `--http3`

-Use only HTTP/3: (works only when configured with curl with nghttp2)
+Use only HTTP/3: (works only when curl configured with nghttp2)

     curl --http3-only https://nghttp2.org:4433/